freemansoft/ephemeral-disk-encryption-azure/README.md

     1. Ubuntu currently has the latest installed.
 So WSL2 developers running Ubuntu should be fine
     1. `az --version` should be 2.26.1 _or later_
 1. Run script `0` to create all the resources
+    1. run the `ssh` command to connect to the vm
+    1. run the `vm-tools.sh` script to retrieve the secret
 1. Run script `9` to destroy all resources